 When scouting for the Phoenix criminal defense attorney, look for one that:

 - has 30 years of experience as a Phoenix criminal defense lawyer

 - is a former prosecutor so he knows how it works in the inside

 - has a perfect “10” rating on avvo.com

 - Is highly recommended by former clients

-You can find that Phoenix probation violation attorney at the Law Office of Howard A. Snader.
+You can find that Phoenix Criminal Lawyer at the Law Office of Howard A. Snader.
 Call us today to schedule your free legal defense strategy consultation.
 At Howard Snader Law, we will do our best to defend you and your interests in an appeals court..
 Talk to our experienced criminal defense attorneys now.